Graduate Diploma in Health Research - GDipHR

 • MSC1992Y Research Skills for the Physician Scientist – consists of four Parts of equal (0.25 FCE) weight, with a blend of lectures, seminar discussions, project assignments and online material

-• Elective Graduate Level Half Course – chosen by students from a list of courses offered by the Institute of Medical Sciences, the Department of Laboratory Medicine and Pathobiology, and the Institute of Health Policy, Management, and Evaluation.
+• Elective Graduate Level Half Course (0.5 FCE) – chosen by students from a list of courses offered by the Institute of Medical Sciences, the Department of Laboratory Medicine and Pathobiology, and the Institute of Health Policy, Management, and Evaluation.

 About Research Skills for the Physician Scientist (MSC1992Y)